-Located in the state of Massachusetts, Boston is a big city with a population of 658,279 inhabitants.
+Boston, Massachusetts is a highly populated city with a population of 658,279 people.
 With a population density of 13,617 people per square mile, Boston is well above the nation's average density level.
 With an average age of 32 years old, Boston could be a great place to live for young adults as this age is well below the national average.

-Boston has a livability score of 60 out of 100 and is ranked #227 in Massachusetts and #23,254 in the USA.
-This is a poor rating when compared to the average of other places in the country.
-There are seven total categories that create the livability score.
-Boston ranks well for amenities (A+).
-Boston does not rank well for the following: crime (F), cost of living (F) and housing (D).
+With a livability score of 76 out of 100, Boston is ranked #2,590 in the United States and #58 in Massachusetts.
+Based on this score, Boston would be considered a very livable city!
+Boston also ranks in the top 10 percent of all cities, which is no small feat!
+Based on the grades for each individual category, Boston has been rewarded with high marks for employment (A-).
+Boston does not fare well for the following: crime (D), cost of living (F) and education (D).
 It might be a smart idea to take a closer look at each category to find out why.

 Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, shops, etc., Boston has received a higher than average score for its local amenities.
 If you’re planning on relocating and making this area your permanent home, it’s nice to know that there is an ample amount of amenities and things to do within walking distance or a short drive.
 Some of the interesting things to do and attractions include: Freedom Trail, Fenway Park, and Boston Duck Tours.

 Assuming that Boston meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Boston.
 Everything else becomes a lot less important if it turns out that home prices in Boston are simply unattainable.
 The median home price for Boston homes is $423,200, which is 24.1% higher than the Massachusetts average.
 If we take a closer look at the affordability of homes in Boston, we’ll see that the home price to income ratio is 7.2, which is 50% higher than the Massachusetts average.